Errors

 ## Map Status Codes to Caller Behavior

-Do not treat every failed production request the same way.
+Do not handle every failed production request the same way.
 Some failures need corrected input, some need a new credential, some need a missing resource to be recreated, and some can be retried later.

 - `400` means the request shape or values are invalid.
 Fix the request before retrying.